SahityaRoy/E-Learning-freesite/README.md

 ![](https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg)
 [**Hacktoberfest**](https://hacktoberfest.digitalocean.com/) is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party.
 Hosted by [**DigitalOcean**](https://www.digitalocean.com/) for the 8th year in a row, Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.

-<b>This repo will be <u> partcipating </u> in the Hacktoberfest event, so raise issues and stay tuned with us for more .</b>
+<b>This repo will be <u> participating </u> in the Hacktoberfest event, so raise issues and stay tuned with us for more.</b>

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Welcome_to_Free_Learning_site_0"></a>Welcome to Free Learning site</h1>
 <h2 class="code-line" data-line-start=1 data-line-end=2 ><a id="_I_am_sahitya_roy_owner_of_this_project_if_you_want_to_contribute_please_feel_free_to_connect_with_m__1"></a><em>I am sahitya roy owner of this project if you want to contribute please feel free to connect with me this project under Hackclub </em></h2>
-<p class="has-line-data" data-line-start="2" data-line-end="3">Free resources in one place students can access all the recourse through this side and i will put this site on my github publicly so that students can contribute and add more and more features…</p>
+<p class="has-line-data" data-line-start="2" data-line-end="3">Free resources in one place students can access all the recourse through this side and I will put this site on my GitHub publicly so that students can contribute and add more and more features…</p>

 <p align="left"> <a href="https://twitter.com/sahityaroy07" target="blank"><img src="https://img.shields.io/twitter/follow/sahityaroy07?logo=twitter&style=for-the-badge" alt="sahityaroy07" /></a> </p>
 <p><a href="https://www.buymeacoffee.com/sahityaroy"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="7584926589" /></a></p><br><br>